Hotel for Dogs

 Hotel for Dogs (1971) is a children's novel by Lois Duncan.
 It was adapted into a film of the same name by Nickelodeon Movies for DreamWorks Pictures, released on January 16, 2009.
 When the book was originally released in 1971, Andi's name was Liz, and Friday's name was Sadie.
-The book was re-released December 1, 2008, to promote the film with the names changed.
+To promote the film adaptation, the book was re-released on December 1, 2008 with various changes and modernization, such as Mrs. Walker, Andi's mother, revised to being a schoolteacher instead of a housewife.

 Two sequels were released: News for Dogs in 2009 and Movie for Dogs in 2010.

 Plot

 Andrea "Andi" Walker is a girl who was forced to temporarily move to her animal-allergic great-aunt Alice's house, leaving her dog Bebe in the care of another family.
 Shortly after the move, she finds a stranded dog and wishes to keep her.
-Andi's mother vetoes this idea, so, along with her older brother Bruce, she keeps the dog, who she names Friday, and her pups in an abandoned house across the street.
+Andi's mother vetoes this idea.
+Along with her older brother Bruce, she keeps the dog, who she names Friday, and her pups in an abandoned house across the street.

-After a while, Andi and Bruce allow in many more dogs, including Red Rover, an Irish Setter that ran away from his abusive owner, Jerry Gordon, Aunt Alice's neighbor who pretends to be nice.
+After a while, Andi and Bruce allow in many more dogs, including Red Rover, an Irish Setter that ran away from his abusive owner, Jerry Gordon, Aunt Alice's neighbor who hides his abusive behavior.
 In the end, their expenses overwhelm them, and they are discovered by their father, mother, and aunt.
 Jerry's wickedness is revealed to his ignorant father, prompting him to sell Red Rover.

-All the dogs living in the hotel leave.
-Red Rover, Friday, and Bebe return home with the Walkers when they move out of Aunt Alice's house, while all the other dogs are adopted.
+After all the dogs leave the hotel, Red Rover, Friday, and Bebe return home with the Walkers when they move out of Aunt Alice's house, while all the other dogs are adopted.